macsanity/Huawei-Matebook-D14-AMD-Ryzen-5-3500U-Ryzentosh/README.md

 ## **Note**:
-macOS Ventura (13.6) runs quite well on my laptop, but due to some [NootedRed](https://github.com/ChefKissInc/NootedRed) known issue but unkown cause, Chromium - based browser causes graphical artefacts and other problems
+macOS Ventura (13.6.7) runs well on my laptop, but due to some [NootedRed](https://github.com/ChefKissInc/NootedRed) known issue but unkown cause, Chromium - based browser causes graphical artefacts and other problems
 This is a known issue in [NR](https://github.com/ChefKissInc/NootedRed/issues/158) For a workaround on Google Chrome just follow either of these 2 steps